Looking For Skilled Software Developers?

 Which topics should a Technology DD cover?

-There’s no ultimate checklist of topics that should be covered during a technology DD.
-The list depends on the company and goal of due diligence, but several topics arise more often than others.
+There’s no ultimate technical due diligence checklist.
+The list of the technical due diligence questions depends on the company and goal of due diligence, but several topics arise more often than others.

 Scalability